 212-989-8962

-Please check my FaceBook page for announcements of special events happening in the shop
+Please check my Facebook and/or instagram page for announcements of special events happening in the shop

-My usual hours are 1–7 pm, six days a week (with the closed day varying from week to week).
-Please call ahead to check for weekly variations the schedule; my hour are here on my website, on my voicemail, and posted in front of the shop.
+My usual hours are now 1–6 pm.
+Please call ahead to check for weekly variations in the schedule; my hours are here on my website, on my voicemail, and posted in front of the shop.
 I’d also be happy to make an appointment at a time convenient for you.

-Worldwide shipping, gift certificates, registries, and free gift wrapping always available!
+Worldwide shipping, local deliveries by bike, gift certificates, registries, and free gift wrapping always available!

 Mastercard, VISA, AMEX, Discover (both credit and debit), personal checks, and traveler’s checks accepted.
 Oh yes, cash, too.